Idyll-Intelligent-Systems/asa-service/README.md

    (coordinates sourced from the official ARK wiki using `fetch_wiki_coords.sh`)
 - `backend.js` – Node server that imports the CSVs and exposes `/nearest`
 - `frontend/` – Static HTML page and Dockerfile for an nginx container
-- `run.sh` – helper to start the backend with the UI

 ## Quick Start